blog post image

 Brands can explore more creative directions today than they could a few years ago.
 In custom packaging design, AI is speeding up early idea development, helping teams test visual directions faster, and making it easier to compare multiple approaches before a final design is chosen.

-At the same time, AI is not replacing the fundamentals of good packaging.
-Custom packaging still has to fit the product, support the brand, work on the right format, and meet print requirements, which is why AI is best understood as a tool inside the design process rather than a substitute for packaging expertise.
+At the same time, AI is not replacing the fundamentals of good packaging design.
+Custom packaging design still has to tie to the product, support the brand, and meet print requirements, which is why AI is best understood as a tool inside the concepting process rather than a substitute for design.
 The Packaging Lab’s own workflow reflects that reality: brands can design using dielines, upload high-resolution PDF artwork, or use Design For Me when they want help turning an idea into a finished package.

 What AI Is Actually Changing in Custom Packaging Design